Log Base 25 Of 5

 Understanding Logarithms: A Refresher

 Before diving into the specifics of log₂₅₅, let's refresh our understanding of logarithms.
 A logarithm is essentially the inverse operation of exponentiation.
-The expression logₐb asks the question: "To what power must we raise the base (a) to obtain the argument (b)?"
+The expression logₐb asks the question: "To what power must we raise the base (a) to obtain the argument (b)?

-For instance, log₁₀100 = 2 because 10² = 100.
+Take this case: log₁₀100 = 2 because 10² = 100.
 The base is 10, the argument is 100, and the logarithm (the answer) is 2.
 Logarithms are incredibly useful for simplifying complex calculations, particularly those involving exponents and exponential growth or decay.

 Breaking Down log₂₅₅: The Approach